So you’re a financial advisor and you want to market yourself in the most cost-effective way possible.

 - A popular savings company proudly associated itself with its tagline – “More for your money.”

 - A local bank in New Jersey has a mission statement – “Committed to those we serve.”

-If a company’s actions are governed by their mission statement and business objectives than why can’t content marketing too?
+If a company’s actions are governed by its mission statement and business objectives then why can’t content marketing too?

 Think about your service areas or the demographics you appeal to.
 Business objectives can often set the path to your content marketing goals.

 The below image is a snapshot of blog topics from a money-saving tool.

 These are all topics that are great ideas for content marketing for financial advisors if they appeal to your audience like they do with Nerdwallet.

 Customize per Channel